-Korean-American with a passion for cooking, eating, and food photography.
-After moving back to the States a few years ago, disappointment hit hard when I tried to find unique Korean recipes online and offline.
+Raised in the Midwest, I am a Korean-American who has a passion for cooking, eating, recipe development, and food photography.
+After moving back to the States from Korea a few years ago, disappointment hit hard when I tried to find authentic Korean recipes online and offline.
 This is not to say there weren’t any reliable websites out there, but they were mostly the same recipes regurgitated from previous ones.
-From that, I decided to give the world yet another food blog devoted to Korean cuisine through recipes and now restaurant reviews.
-I’m currently hunting down authentic recipes from restaurants in Seoul and surrounding cities.
-Being active on Facebook and Instagram, make sure to join or follow for current updates on my culinary adventure in Korea.
+From that, I decided to give the world yet another food blog authentic recipes from classic restaurants in Seoul and throughout Korea (including Jeju Island).
+Being more active on Facebook and Instagram, make sure to join or follow for current updates on my culinary adventure in Korea.

 © Mykoreaneats.com 2012.
 All photos are the sole ownership of Jason Kim and have been registered with the US Copyright Office.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author/owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Jason Kim (email@example.com) or mykoreaneats upon consent.